webgeodatavore/awesome-openlayers/README.md

 # Awesome-OpenLayers

-This repository goals is to share informations about OpenLayers 3 library.
+This repository goal is to share informations about OpenLayers 3 library.

 Do not hesitate to make a pull request to submit changes, additions.